precice/precice.github.io/content/docs/running/running-output-files.md

 - `time window` is the time window counter.
 - `iterations` is the coupling iteration counter within each time window.
 So, in the first time window, 4 iterations were necessary to converge, in the second time window 3.
 - `used cols` is the amount of the reused columns in the matrices V and W from previous time windows.
 - `del cols` gives the amount of columns that were filtered out during this time window (due to a QR filter).

-To enable this log, uncomment the relevant lines in the destructor `~BaseQNAcceleration()` in [`precice/src/acceleration/BaseQNAcceleration.hpp`](https://github.com/precice/precice/blob/develop/src/acceleration/BaseQNAcceleration.hpp).
-And add the following lines at the beginning of the same file:
+To enable this log, uncomment the relevant lines in the destructor `~BaseQNAcceleration()` in [`precice/src/acceleration/BaseQNAcceleration.hpp`](https://github.com/precice/precice/blob/develop/src/acceleration/BaseQNAcceleration.hpp) and add the following lines at the beginning of the same file:

 ```cpp
 #include <iomanip>
 #include "utils/IntraComm.hpp"
 ```

-In the end, you need to recompile preCICE to apply the change.
+In the end, you need to rebuild preCICE to apply the change.

 ## Watchpoints